 Northern rubber boas are found in western Montana; they’re so docile that they’re used as educational snakes for people who are fearful.

 The plains hognose snake has an unmistakable upturned nose, which is how you can identify it as a plains hognose.
 Plains hognose snakes usually are around three feet long and are almost never longer than four feet.
 There are many different color variations of this snake because it needs to blend in with many different types of habitats.
 Most of the time you will see plains hognose snakes anywhere that you can find sandy or gravelly loose soil.
 They tend to stick to prairies, dry riverbeds, and brushlands.

-Gophers snakes are the largest snakes in Montana and can grow to a whopping six feet long.
-They have a very distinct brown and tan set of markings that resembles the markings of rattlesnake.
+Gopher snakes are the largest snakes in Montana and can grow to a whopping six feet long.
+They have a very distinct brown and tan set of markings that resembles the markings of rattlesnakes.
 This is for protection, but they don’t actually have a rattle and are not venomous.
 Gopher snakes constrict rabbits, squirrels, and other small prey.
 They tend to stay on the prairie and grasslands where their preferred prey of game mammals live.
-A surefire way to identify a gopher snake is by their prefrontal scales.
+A surefire way to identify a gopher snake is by its prefrontal scales.
 Most snakes only have two prefrontals, but a Gopher snake has four.

 North American Racer